Our Complaints Procedure

 If you don’t feel that our Supporter Care Team has resolved your complaint to your satisfaction, you may write by letter.
 Please outline the details of the complaint, why you have not been satisfied with our response and what you would like us to do to put thing right.

-CBM UK is a member of the Fundraising Standards Board (FRSB) and is committed to the highest standards in fundraising practice.
-If your complaint is to do with fundraising and you feel we have not resolved it, you can ask the FRSB to investigate.
-You must contact the FRSB within two months of receiving a response from us.
+CBM UK is registered with the Fundraising Regulator and is committed to the highest standards in fundraising practice.
+If your complaint is to do with fundraising and you feel we have not resolved it, you can ask the Fundraising Regulator (Fundraising Regulator Website - open in new tab) to investigate.

 The Charity Commission, PO Box 1227, Liverpool, L69 3UG